blaklaybul/kydo/README.md

 Activate the conda environment with `source activate kydo` and execute `python app/run_kydo.py`

 Go to `localhost:3000` and authenticate your twitter account.
 You will be redirected to the console and it will begin print tweets corresponding to tracked users, keywords, and hashtags.

+## tracking users, keywords, and hashtags.
+In `app/run_kydo.py` add keywords and hashtags to the `track` array on `line 19`.

+To add users, navigate to `http://gettwitterid.com/` and find the id of the users you wish to follow.
+Enter the id in the `follow` array on `line 18`.

 ## quiting the app